aleokdev/arpiyi/README.md

 If your GPU does not have OpenGL 4.5 support, try updating your drivers.

 ### Building
+**IMPORTANT: Clone to a path that doesn't have any spaces in it.
+Codegen has not been tested with spaced paths.**

 Arpiyi compiles on Windows/Linux (Tested with clang-cl on Windows 10 & clang on Manjaro)

 Either build the project directly to the `build/` folder or copy the `build/editor/data`